mesosphere/dcos-docs-site/pages/dkp/kommander/2.1/major-upgrade/upgrade-clusters/migrate-platform-apps/prepare-apps/index.md

 -   The Fluent Bit Addon is deleted.

-Elasticsearch, elasticsearch-curator, and kibana Addons are deleted without uninstalling the Helm release formerly managed by the Kubeaddons controller.
+Elasticsearch, elasticsearch-curator, and Kibana Addons are deleted without uninstalling the Helm release formerly managed by the Kubeaddons controller.
 You must manually uninstall these Helm releases.

 ### Caveats